ossxp-com/wordpress-hacks/wp-content/plugins/cosign-sso/readme.txt

 </pre>

 == Changelog ==
+= 0.3.0 =

+1. Add support for CoSign 3.x protocol.
+2. Add cosign protocol settings in admin pannel, which support for both 2.x and 3.x.

 = 0.2 =

 1. FALLBACK to LDAP auth backend if a FALLBACK file exists with "LDAP" in it.